moov-io/achgateway/docs/ops/merging.md

 1. Save file to `uploaded/*.ach` inside of our `storage/merging/{shardKey}-$timestamp/` directory

 ACH transfers are merged (grouped) according to their file header values using [`ach.MergeFiles`](https://godoc.org/github.com/moov-io/ach#MergeFiles).
 EntryDetail records are not modified as part of the merging process.
 Merging is done primarily to reduce the fees charged by your ODFI or The Federal Reserve.

+## Encryption

+ACHGateway supports encrypting pending and merged files in the filesystem used for staging.
+This uses the [moov-io/cryptfs](https://github.com/moov-io/cryptfs) library and can be configured to use AES and encoded in base64 on disk.

 ### Options